-It’s your responsibility and in your best interest to fix your credit history whenever you see a problem, and there are legal steps you can take to resolve most issues.
+It’s your responsibility and in your best interest to fix your credit history whenever you see a problem.
+There are legal steps you can take to resolve most issues.

 Sometimes negative information can show up on your credit report that doesn’t belong to you.
-It could be from identity theft, or perhaps the credit bureaus have mistaken you with a family member or someone else with a similar name as you.
-It’s even possible that they have the wrong address or social security number as well.
+It could be from identity theft, or perhaps the credit bureau has mistaken you with a family member or someone else with a similar name as you.
+It’s even possible that they have the wrong address or Social Security number as well.

-If you recognize the nature of the mistake, it will help to gather documentation to prove the validity of your credit dispute to the credit reporting agencies.
+If you recognize a mistake, it will help if you have any supporting documentation to prove the validity of your credit dispute to the credit reporting company.
 You can find more information about mailing credit dispute letters here.
-Make sure you always send the dispute letters via certified mail.
+Make sure you always send the dispute letters via certified mail, return receipt requested.

 Do the credit bureaus actually investigate disputes?

 Yes, the three major credit bureaus are obligated by law to investigate credit report disputes.
 The question is how well they do it.
-According to the FCRA, they are required to investigate your disputes unless they consider them to be “frivolous.”
+According to the Fair Credit Reporting Act (FCRA), they are required to investigate your disputes unless they consider them to be “frivolous.”